hh54188/jekyll-blog/_others/en.md

 	PROFESSIONAL:
 	- Proficient in Javascript, HTML5, CSS3
-	- Comprehensive knowledge of responsive web design and develop
+	- Comprehensive knowledge of responsive web design and development
-	- Ability to develop with popular javascript framework such as AngularJS, React.js, etc.
+	- Capable of developing with popular javascript framework such as AngularJS, React.js, etc.
-	- Experience of back end developing in Node.js, Python, ASP.NET
+	- Experienced in back end developing in Node.js, Python, ASP.NET
-	- Skillful at website performance optimize
+	- Skillful at optimizing website performance
-	- Understanding of design patterns, architecture and coding best practices.
+	- Well understanding of design patterns, architecture and best coding practices.
-	- Keeping up to date with emerging web technologies through relevant blogs, publications.
+	- Keeping updated to emerging web technologies through relevant blogs, publications.

 	PERSONAL:
 	- Adaptable and able to quickly pick up new techniques
-	- Clear and effective communication skills
+	- Effective communication skills
 	- Working well as part of a multi-disciplinary team
-	- Willingness to take ownership of projects and integrate best practices on developing process.
+	- Willing to take ownership of projects and integrate best practices in developing process.

 WORK EXPERIENCE:

 	July, 2014 - Present
-	Baidu, Beijing
-	Programmatic Ads Platform Engineering Division Software Engineer
+	Baidu.com Times Technology (Beijing) Co., Ltd., Beijing Programmatic Ads Platform Engineering Division Software Engineer
-	- Performed maintenance and updates to existing advertise template and script for business requirements.
+	- Providing maintenance and updates to existed advertise template and script for business requirements.
-	- Participate in new functionality design and develop on Advertise Render Service, particular responsible for MySql storage module in Node.js and advertise preview tool based on React.js and Semantic-UI.
-Accomplish benchmark script, creating interface and functionality test suit for improving robust and reliable of the service.
+	- Participate in design and development of new function in Advertise Render Service.
+Especially for the Mysql storage module and ADs Preview tool, which were written based on Node.js, React.js and Semantic-UI respectively.
+Improving robustness and reliability of the services by programming benchmark scripts, interfaces and functional-related test suit.

 	April, 2013 - June, 2014,
 	iQiyi, Beijing
 	Research and Develop Engineer
-	- Served as a core team member in maintaining and enhancing the front end functionality of website, meanwhile developing reusable and creative javascript component and taking responsibility for javascript trouble shooting and online bug fixing
+	- Served as a core team member in maintaining and enhancing the front end function of website, meanwhile developing reusable and extensible javascript component and taking responsibility for javascript trouble shooting and online bug fixing
-	- Identifying and analysing website performance issue, devising optimize strategies based around collected and quantized performance index, implementing innovative optimize solution by taking modern techniques and even on experimental browser features, aim at improving user experience and conversions rates.
+	- Optimized websites performance through identifying and analyzing the collected and quantified performance index.
+Implementing innovative and optimized solutions by adopting new techniques and experimental browser features to promote user experiences and conversions rates.